tnware/django-auth-adfs/docs/token_lifecycle.rst

 - The middleware will not log the user out if the refresh token is invalid or expired.
 - The middleware will not store tokens in the session when using the ``signed_cookies`` session backend by default.
 - OBO token storage is enabled by default but can be disabled with the ``STORE_OBO_TOKEN`` setting.
 - Using the OBO token versus the regular access token is dependent on the resources you are accessing and the permissions granted to your ADFS/Azure AD application.
-See `here <#understanding-access-tokens-vs-obo-tokens>`_ for more details.
+See `the token types section <#understanding-access-tokens-vs-obo-tokens>`_ for more details.

 **Existing Sessions**